societe-generale/ci-droid/README.md

 The dev team best buddy, taking care of all the housekeeping for your repositories and giving tips to developers !

+### Presentation

+Reading the documentation below is probably faster, but if you want to get an idea of the services CI-doird can provide, you can have a look at [this presentation given during Agile India 2019](https://www.youtube.com/watch?v=myBnYjYOPbo)

 ### Overall architecture

 ![Overall architecture](./docs/overallArchitecture.png)